robmosca/robotinventor-vscode/README.md

 **The code is incomplete at the moment and is not yet completely stable.**

-From time to time the JSON API does not respond or there are other failures for which I don't seem to be able to trace the root...
+From time to time the JSON API does not respond or there are other failures for which I don't seem to be able to trace the root cause...
 Since there is no official documentation of the API, all that I did is based on what I could discover by experimenting with it.
 I also got information from the following repositories, based on the LEGO®